-Revenue recognised to fund the delivery of our services during the financial year was not materially impacted by the COVID-19 Coronavirus pandemic.
+Revenue recognised to fund the delivery of our services during the financial year was not materially impacted by the COVID-19 Coronavirus pandemic and scaling down the COVID-19 public health response during the year ended 30 June 2023.

 Key judgements and estimates Description QEC applies significant judgment when reviewing the terms and conditions of funding agreements and contracts to determine whether they contain sufficiently specific and enforceable performance obligations.
 Identifying performance obligations If this criteria is met, the contract/funding agreement is treated as a contract with a customer, requiring QEC to recognise revenue as or when the health service transfers promised services to beneficiaries.
 If this criteria is not met, funding is recognised immediately in the net result from operations.
 Determining timing of revenue recognition QEC applies significant judgement to determine when a performance obligation has been satisfied and the transaction price that is to be allocated to each performance obligation.
 A performance obligation is either satisfied at a point in time or over time.
 Determining timing of capital grant income recognition QEC applies significant judgement to determine when its obligation to construct an asset is satisfied.
 Costs incurred is used to measure QEC's progress as this is deemed to be the most accurate reflection of the stage of completion.
+Assets and services received free of charge or for nominal consideration QEC applies significant judgement to determine the fair value of assets and services provided free of charge or for nominal value.
+The Department of Health and the Department of Families, Fairness and Housing also make certain payments on behalf of QEC.
+These amounts have been brought to account as grants in determining the operating result for the year by recording them as revenue and also recording the related expense.